IoTCrawler/Framework/docs/source/tutorials/graphql_search.rst

 Subscription is the most expected way of receiving stream observations.
 But there is still an opportunity to request the actual state of a certain stream observation.

-Perfrom the following query to return stream observations of streams, we have've been interested in previous examples:
+Perform the following query to return stream observations of streams, we have been interested in previous examples:

 ::